 suffers in the hands of Nigerian government.
 The government has failed in their

-duties in ensuring high standard of education in Nigeria on many grounds.
+duties of ensuring high standard of education in Nigeria on many grounds.
 The

 government has budgeted lower percentage of fund for education instead of the